MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-new-api.md

 1. Select **OAuth** for the **Authentication Type**.

-1. Select your preferred programming language, JavaScript or TypeScript.
+1. Select your preferred programming language: JavaScript or TypeScript.
 This guide assumes TypeScript.

 1. Choose a location for the API plugin project.

 1. Enter a name for your plugin project.

-Once you complete these steps, Teams Toolkit will generate the required files for the plugin and open a new Visual Studio Code window with the plugin project loaded.
+Once you complete these steps, Teams Toolkit generates the required files for the plugin and opens a new Visual Studio Code window with the plugin project loaded.
 For details on the project, see the **README.md** file in the generated project's root directory.

 ## Run the plugin

 1. In the Visual Studio Code window with the plugin project loaded, select the **Teams Toolkit** icon in the left-hand Activity Bar.

 1. In the **Accounts** pane, select **Sign in to Microsoft 365**.
-(If you are already signed in continue to the next step).
+(If you're already signed in continue to the next step).

 1. Confirm that both **Custom App Upload Enabled** and **Copilot Access Enabled** display under your Microsoft 365 account.
-If they do not, check with your organization admin.
+If they don't, check with your organization admin.
 See [Requirements for plugin development](prerequisites.md#requirements-for-plugin-development) for details.

 1. Select the **Run and Debug** icon in the left-hand Activity Bar.